Everton's Kean joins PSG on season-long loan | Goal.com

 Everton forward Moise Kean will spend the rest of the 2020-21 campaign on loan at Paris Saint-Germain, the club have confirmed.

-The Italy international will swap Merseyside for Paris and the Premier League for last season's Ligue 1 winners and Champions League finalists.
+The Italy international will swap Merseyside for Paris and the Premier League for last season's Ligue 1 winners and Champions League finalists on a short-term move that does not include an obligation to buy.

 Kean has made 37 appearances for the Toffees since he joined from Juventus in a €30 million (£27m/$33m) last August.